 That latter question is one of the most interesting.
 The work is a master showcasing of "show not tell."
-Instead of telling readers what people are made of or what is going to happen, Bronte shows it in master storytelling.
-She does this through her characters' words and actions, through foreshadowing, through symbolism and through clues.
+Instead of telling readers what people are made of or what will happen, Bronte shows it in master storytelling.
+She does this through her characters' words and actions and through foreshadowing, symbolism and clues.

 I’m going to Liverpool today, what shall I bring you?
-You may choose what you like: only let it be little, for I shall walk there and back: sixty miles each way, that is a long spell!’— Mr. Earnshaw
+You may choose what you like: only let it be little, for I shall walk there and back: sixty miles each way, that is a long spell!’

 Questions About Mr. Earnshaw

 Early in the novel, readers learn that Mr. Earnshaw makes an improbable trip on foot to Liverpool.
 They read that he suddenly decides to walk 60 miles each way in three days.
 Walking 120 miles in three days would be a daunting undertaking under any circumstances, and it raises the following questions.

 Mr. Earnshaw is a farmer, and it is unlikely he would want to leave his farm right at the beginning of harvest time.
 While we can conjecture that he may have directed his hired hands to look after things while he was away, what business would have been so pressing that he would have had to do this?
 This might be the first clue to readers that something was amiss.